 Ask any runner or cyclist if they know what pubic acne is and there's a good chance they'll wince in pain.
 That's because acne in the pubic area is a common phenomenon for athletes and fitness fanatics who tend to sweat a lot.

 But pubic pimples don't just happen to active people, you can also get them from shaving, friction from clothing that is too tight, ingrown hairs, yeast, bacteria, or using an unclean hot tub.

-The hair of the pubic region makes the area prone to acne-type lesions called folliculitis.
-The spots are, in fact, an inflammation of the hair follicles, and they appear as red bumps, sometimes with pus inside them.
-Itchiness and tenderness are common.
-The condition has many potential causes, including friction, bacteria, fungi and yeasts.
-Folliculitis pimples in the pubic area are highly treatable and can generally be cleared, but the condition frequently recurs, making repeat treatment necessary.
+The hair of the pubic region makes this area prone to acne-type lesions called folliculitis.
+These pimples are caused by inflammation of the hair follicles, and they appear as red bumps, sometimes with pus inside them.
+You will likely experience itchiness and tenderness in your pubic region as a result.